zkajo/KommissarsRTWTools/ReadMe.md

 Results are saved into RegionNames and SettlementNames text files.
 You can copy and paste them into excel tables if you wish - they'll match.

 ## RomeScriptGenerator
 At the moment uses whatever is inside of "SampleScript.txt" and "SettlementNames.txt".
 Keyword SETTLEMENT is going to be replaced with names of all settlements found in the file.
 Good for automating settlement scripts.
-Functionality will be expended in the future.
+Functionality will be expanded in the future.
 Result is saved in "NewScript.txt"

 ## UIHelper